ligato/docs/docs/tutorials/04_kv-store.md

 Next, create a broker.
 The broker is a facade  for plugins or components that communicate with the data store.
 The broker conceals the complexity of interacting with the different data stores and provides a simple read/write API.

-Initialize the broker with a key prefix that becomes the root of the KV tree that the broker will operate on.
+Initialize the broker with a key prefix.
+The key prefix serves as the root of the KV tree that the broker will operate on.
 The broker uses the key prefix for all of its get, list, put and delete operations.